AvalancheBreakdown/fedora-setup/README.md

         - sets clock to 24 hours
         - shows date on bar
         - sets some better fonts as default
+            - Fira Sans for Docnument and Interface
+            - JetBrainsMono Nerd Font for Monospace
         - Sets Icon Theme to 'Papirus-Dark'
         - Centers new windows by default